Builder68/OpenEarlyMacsRAMexpansion/README.md

 ### Resistor R42

 To modify the refresh cycle mode, we need to physically alter the circuit, starting with opening one of the legs of resistor R42.
-This only applies to later LBs from Macintosh 512K / 512Ke
+This only applies to LBs revisions who acctualy have an R42 resistor and IC U13F populated

 ### •	Option A: Soldering piggyback sockets